derickr/dbgp/debugger_protocol.rst

 - draft 11
 - 7.12 new section inserted as 7.12.
-This section specifies common data types, and how to map more specific data types to the the common types.
+This section specifies common data types, and how to map more specific data types to the common types.
 - 7.11 two new optional attributes, classname and facet, that provide additional hints to the IDE about the nature of the property.
 New